Goodwin Stadium

 Goodwin Stadium was a stadium in Tempe, Arizona.
-It hosted the Arizona State University Sun Devils football team until they moved to Sun Devil Stadium in 1958, as well as the team for local Tempe High School until 1969.
+It hosted the Sun Devils football team until they moved to Sun Devil Stadium in 1958, as well as the team for local Tempe High School until 1969.
 The stadium held 15,000 people at its peak and was opened in 1936.
 The first football game played was on Friday, October 3, 1936, when the Arizona State Teacher's College Bulldogs defeated California Institute of Technology 26–0.
 The last football game played was on September 20, 1958, when ASU beat Hawaii 47–6 in front of 19,000 fans.

-The stadium was named for Garfield Goodwin, former mayor of Tempe, member of the Arizona State Teachers College Board of Education and receiver on the 1899 Tempe Normal School football team.
+The stadium was named for Garfield A. Goodwin, former mayor of Tempe, member of the Arizona State Teachers College Board of Education and receiver on the 1899 Tempe Normal School football team.

 Construction

 Goodwin Stadium first hosted the Sun Devils in the 1936 season, after the completion of its west side grandstand.
 The western portion was a Public Works Administration project, built at a total cost of $92,000.
 This first grandstand had room for 4,000 spectators.
 The contractor for Goodwin Stadium was Del E. Webb Construction Company.
 The engineer for Goodwin Stadium was L.M.
 Fitzhugh.

 The eastern portion was built by the Works Progress Administration in 1940–41.
 Designed by influential Phoenix architects Lescher & Mahoney (with Kemper Goodwin as one of the project's superintendents), it cost $87,500 to build and seated an additional 5,300.
 In 1946, to accommodate overwhelming growth in the university, a men's dormitory was added to the grandstand at a cost of $275,000.
 The dormitory housed 88 men at normal capacity.
 The East stands also served as Haigler Hall, a men's dormitory.
 It was named after Charles Haigler, a member of the first football team at Tempe Normal School.